-All advisory accounts and proposals for fees are reviewed on an ongoing basis by the compliance director(s) or their designee.
+All advisory accounts and proposals for fees are reviewed by the compliance officer(s) or their designee.
 Accounts will be reviewed for suitability, among other things.
-More frequent reviews may be triggered by a request from the client and/or changes such as the client's individual circumstances or market, economic or political environment.
+More frequent reviews may be triggered by written request from the client.

 Clients are provided with quarterly account position statements as required by the Financial Industry Regulatory Authority, Inc. and the Securities and Exchange Commission.
-Additionally, clearing, custody, statements and confirms will be provided by Pershing LLC ("Pershing") or another qualified custodian as selected by the client.
+Such account statements and confirms will be provided by Pershing LLC ("Pershing") or another qualified custodian as selected by the client.